WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 [warning] Not Recommended: The total cost may exceed $17000. [/warning]
 [warning] Not Recommended: The total cost may exceed $17 000. [/warning]
 [tip] Recommended: The total cost may exceed $17,000. [/tip]

+If it's clear which currency you're referring to, it's acceptable to only use the symbol rather than the word or country code itself.

 ## Range of numbers